Home » Tools » Power Tools » Saws » The Best Band Saws For Woodworking

 Overview

-With just a bit more space and budget, upgrading to a full size model offers many advantages.
-Since a benchtop model is restricted in size, advanced features found on floor models often don’t make sense.
+With just a bit more space and budget, upgrading to a full-size model offers many advantages.
+Since a benchtop model is restricted in size, advanced features found on floor models often need to be clarified.

-Which is why serious woodworkers opt for a floor model to avoid re-buying a large saw when they would quickly just out-grow the other.
+This is why serious woodworkers opt for a floor model to avoid re-buying a large saw when they would quickly out-grow the other.

 Floor Model Brands